 A while back, I read The Life Changing Magic of Tidying Up by Marie Kondo.
 I enjoyed the book and took away a few key lessons, though I didn’t go full throttle and employ every step of her method.
-Expectedly, I still have more junk in my little city apartment than I’d like, but we do have some clear cabinets and shelves.
+Not surprisingly, I still have more junk in my little city apartment than I’d like, but we do have some clear cabinets and shelves.
 That’s a win, right?

 Although I didn’t fully embrace all her steps (which she clearly states will cause the method to fail #dontcare), there’s one step I’ve embraced 100% and absolutely love.